Skip to main content

 No developers needed

 Appsmith’s getting-started guide begins with connecting a database, writing SQL queries, and configuring JavaScript bindings.
 Appsmith is low-code, so it still requires developer involvement.
 Gainable starts with “describe what you want.”
-The AI agent system handles data modeling, UI generation, query logic, and component wiring.
+The build agent system handles data modeling, UI generation, query logic, and component wiring.
 Your operations lead can build the same tool that would take a developer days in Appsmith.

 Gainable approach